arnesanches/arnesanches/README.md

 ### Welcome to my portfolio!

 This space showcases practical projects in automation, artificial intelligence, data analysis, and web scraping, including an interactive and dynamic Power BI dashboard that transforms raw data into clear and actionable insights.
+See the projects in operation through the demonstration GIFs available in each of them.

 ## Projects